vyos/vyos-documentation/docs/configuration/service/dns.rst

 To use such a service, one must define a login, password, one or multiple hostnames, protocol and server.

-.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+.. cfgcmd:: set service dns dynamic address <interface> service <service>
    host-name <hostname>

-   Setup the dynamic DNS hostname `<hostname>` associated with the DynDNS provider identified by `<service>` when the IP address on interface `<interface>` changes.
+   Setup the dynamic DNS hostname `<hostname>` associated with the DynDNS provider identified by `<service>` when the IP address on address `<interface>` changes.

-.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+.. cfgcmd:: set service dns dynamic address <interface> service <service>
-   login <username>
+   username <username>

    Configure `<username>` used when authenticating the update request for DynDNS service identified by `<service>`.
    For Namecheap, set the <domain> you wish to update.

-.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+.. cfgcmd:: set service dns dynamic address <interface> service <service>
    password <password>

    Configure `<password>` used when authenticating the update request for DynDNS service identified by `<service>`.

-.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+.. cfgcmd:: set service dns dynamic address <interface> service <service>
    protocol <protocol>

    When a ``custom`` DynDNS provider is used the protocol used for communicating to the provider must be specified under `<protocol>`.
 See the embedded completion helper for available protocols.

-.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+.. cfgcmd:: set service dns dynamic address <interface> service <service>
    server <server>

    When a ``custom`` DynDNS provider is used the `<server>` where update requests are being sent to must be specified.

-.. cfgcmd:: set service dns dynamic interface <interface> ipv6-enable
+.. cfgcmd:: set service dns dynamic address <interface> ipv6-enable

    Allow explicit IPv6 address for the interface.